 Think like an employee, act like a manager

 Your employees want promotions, and you want to be noticed by your boss, as well.
 Think like an employee to be a great boss, says sales and marketing expert Jerry Acuff.
 “Employees want us to care about them.
 They want us to help them succeed.
 The best way to do that is by providing competent job instruction, combined with providing your workers independence in doing their job,” he says.
 Keep in touch with the things that mattered to you when you were an employee, such as praise for a job well done, and make a point of providing those things.
 “Fall in love with your people.
 You have been entrusted with one of the most important responsibilities in life—helping someone else succeed,” he adds.
 Remember that, and you’ll always have your staff’s devotion.

 Anyone can boss other people around, but it takes true skill to inspire.
 The best way to be an inspirational leader at work is to feel inspired yourself.
 Love your work, look for ways to make it better, and then look for ways to make it amazing.
 Instill that desire and drive into your employees, and they’ll fight for you.
 “People want to work for a leader, not a boss.
 Boss spelled backward is double SOB,” jokes Acuff.
-Learn the signs you have an awesome boss.

 Be the fixer